misiektoja/xbox_monitor/docs/troubleshooting.md

 xbox_monitor <xbox_gamertag> --verbose --debug
 ```

-* `VERBOSE_MODE`, `--verbose`: operational events, such as email alerts switched off because their settings are still placeholders, whether an email was actually delivered, when a run recovers from failures it reported and when a fallback such as the title history is unavailable.
+* `VERBOSE_MODE`, `--verbose`: operational events, such as email alerts switched off because their settings are still placeholders, whether an email was actually delivered and when a fallback such as the title history is unavailable.
 It prints nothing per check, so an uneventful run stays quiet.
 It also expands the startup summary, which is where the configuration file, dotenv file, token cache, time zone and the source of each secret are named
 * `DEBUG_MODE`, `--debug`: technical diagnostics, such as every Xbox Live call, how many settings the configuration file supplied, the parsed presence and title history behind each activity decision, the classification and text of each failure, how long the tool will wait before the next check and why, every read and write of the status and CSV files and where each secret was resolved from

 A `--debug` run leaves the terminal as it was instead of clearing it, so the output you are comparing against stays on screen. `--verbose` clears it like an ordinary run.